KodyPay/kody-clientsdk-python/versions/3_6/README.md

 ## Description

-The Kody Python Client is it's your direct line of communication with the Kody Payments Gateway.
-It simplifies the integration of Kody payment functionalities into your applications.
-The SDK is generated from protobuf protocols to facilitate communication with the Kody Payments Gateway.
+The Kody Python Client allows direct communication with the Kody Payments Gateway.
+It simplifies the integration of Kody payments into your application.
+The SDK is generated from Protobuf gRPC protocols to facilitate communication with the Kody Payments Gateway.

 ## Requirements